ralphjsmit/filament/docs/10-testing/05-testing-actions.md

 ## Introduction

 All examples in this guide will be written using [Pest](https://pestphp.com).
 To use Pest's Livewire plugin for testing, you can follow the installation instructions in the Pest documentation on plugins: [Livewire plugin for Pest](https://pestphp.com/docs/plugins#livewire).
-However, you can easily adapt this to PHPUnit.
+However, you can easily adapt this to PHPUnit, mostly by switching out the `livewire()` function from Pest with the `Livewire::test()` method.

 Since all actions are mounted to a Livewire component, we're just using Livewire testing helpers everywhere.
 If you've never tested Livewire components before, please read [this guide](https://livewire.laravel.com/docs/testing) from the Livewire docs.